-Founded back in 2007 by a group of young people, this our 7th conference, following our 10 year anniversary last year, we hope you are all looking forward to UKYC 2019!
+Founded back in 2007 by a group of young people, this was our 7th conference, following our 10 year anniversary in 2017.
+We hope enjoy looking back at UKYC 2019!

-We're really excited by the theme for UKYC 2019 - Prepare to Meet your God,taken from Amos 4:12.
+The theme for UKYC 2019 was - Prepare to Meet your God,taken from Amos 4:12.

 Bro John Owen (UK), Bro.
 Mark Vincent (UK) and Bro.
-Michael Movassaghi (UK) will be joining us for the week and leading our studies.
+Michael Movassaghi (UK) joined us for the week and lead our studies.

 Under the heading Hezekiah – The strength of Yah, Bro.
-John Owen will be leading us in studies around Hezekiah.
-We will see how Hezekiah is an amazing type of the Lord Jesus Christ.
+John Owen lead us in studies around Hezekiah.
+We saw how Hezekiah is an amazing type of the Lord Jesus Christ.
 Isaiah prophecies during his reign and speaks about the suffering servant - the Lord Jesus, however these prophecies have their first fulfillment in Hezekiah's lifetime.

 On top of his suffering with health, Hezekiah has to deal with a major Assyrian invasion, he sees Assyria take Israel (the northern kingdom) into captivity.
 (A trip to the Assyrian section of the British Museum, as well as reading the history in King and Chronicles would be great preparation for the studies.)
-We'll see in our studies how the Assyrian invasion is a type of what will happen in end time when Gog, the northern invader, comes down into Israel.
+We see how the Assyrian invasion is a type of what will happen in end time when Gog, the northern invader, comes down into Israel.

 Bro.
-Mark Vincent will lead us in studies that look at many aspects of discipleship.
+Mark Vincent lead us in studies that look at many aspects of discipleship.

 What does it mean to be a follower of Christ?
 How is discipleship meant to affect our behaviour, our activities, and our minds?
 What is the basis for our moral choices?
 What does God expect from us and how should we be spending our time?
 How should we approach gender and relationships, our education and our careers?
 How do we defend and share our faith, and what is God looking for from us as we seek to follow His son?

-In this series we will be casting a wide net as we think about many different practical aspects of our lives in Christ and the transforming power of the gospel.
+In this series we thought about many different practical aspects of our lives in Christ and the transforming power of the gospel.

-We are going to consider this family, their faith, their resolve and how they used experiences of the past to help them in the present; how they dealt with tragedy and perhaps most importantly we are going to consider their hope.
-We are going to see how we can mirror their actions in our lives.
+We considered this family, their faith, their resolve and how they used experiences of the past to help them in the present; how they dealt with tragedy and perhaps most importantly we considered their hope.
+We saw how we can mirror their actions in our lives.

-We will be considering their writing.
+We considered their writing.
 On record there are 12 Psalms written by the Sons of Korah.
-We will get to know them, their character, their vision, their motivation and their hope.
+We got to know them, their character, their vision, their motivation and their hope.

 A family that has stood the test of time, a family for all generations.

-These studies will help us to consider the commitment we make in our own lives on our walk towards God’s Kingdom.
+These studies helped us to consider the commitment we make in our own lives on our walk towards God’s Kingdom.

 Every day they were fully prepared to meet their God.
 Are you ready?
 Are you a son or daughter of Korah?